Islam in Iceland: Demographics

 The first generation of Muslims born in Iceland probably began with people like Salmann's own children, such as Yousef Ingi Tamimi (b.
 1988).
-Iceland's Muslim population is of diverse origins, including people born in the Arab world, Albania, Africa, and Iceland.
+Iceland's Muslim population is of diverse origins, including people born in the Arab world, Albania, Bosnia and Herzegovina, Africa, and Iceland.

 Organisations

 Muslim Association of Iceland

 The Muslim Association of Iceland (Félag múslima á Íslandi) was founded in 1997 by Salmann Tamimi, a Palestinian immigrant; it was officially recognised on February 25.
 Since 2010 the chair has been Ibrahim Sverrir Agnarsson.
 As of 2014, the association has 465 members.
 More than half were born in Iceland; perhaps 40-50 were born to non-Muslim parents.

 The Muslim Association of Iceland currently runs the Reykjavík Mosque, a Sunni mosque on the third floor of an office building in Ármúli 38, Reykjavík.
 It has two imams and offers daily and nightly prayers attended by a mix of local Icelanders and visiting Muslims.
 It also offers weekly Friday prayers for Jumu'ah.
 In 2000 the Muslim Association applied to purpose-build a mosque in Reykjavík; after a long process, permission for building was granted on July 6, 2013.

 Prayers are said in Arabic, but English and Icelandic are also widely used due to the diverse nature of the congregation.
 The Association regularly runs courses in both Arabic and Icelandic.
 On Saturdays there are Quran lessons for kids of different ages.